 S Oliver’s Fault in the Failure

-S Oliver’s first failure was not having advice that was independent of SAP.
-This meant they were told a number of fairy tales around S/4HANA and other SAP products and apparently bought them.
+S Oliver’s first failure did not have advice that was independent of SAP.
+This meant they were told some fairy tales around S/4HANA and other SAP products and bought them.

 How Prepared Was S Oliver to Even Engage in This Implementation?

-There is also a question as to whether S Oliver was ready for such an expansive implementation as they simply did not have experience managing SAP implementations or anything like this scope before they embarked on this implementation.
+There is also a question as to whether S Oliver was ready for such a comprehensive implementation as they simply did not have experience managing SAP implementations or anything like this scope before they embarked on this implementation.

 How Incompetent is KPS?

-After Lidl, the details of which read like they needed their own laugh track, and S Oliver where they (along with SAP) jammed in a very large scope of work and then lacked any understanding of how to pull off such a project, KPS is now on our list of highly problematic SAP implementation companies.
+After Lidl, the details of which read like they needed their laugh track, and S Oliver where they (along with SAP) jammed in a huge scope of work and then lacked any understanding of how to pull off such a project, KPS is now on our list of highly problematic SAP implementation companies.